abstractmath.org

 Several examples are in the chapter on forms of proofs.

-Density of the reals
+Density of the rational numbers

 An epsilon-delta proof